python-geeks/Automation-scripts/image_resizer/README.md

 # Image Resizer

-Resize the .jpeg or .png image to prefered ratio aspect.
+Resize the .jpeg or .png image to preferred ratio aspect.

 ## Setup and activate virtual environment :
 For Unix based systems please execute the following command to create venv and install requirements.